ES0R/mlops_project/reports/README.md

 Student s194149 has worked on dataloading, dvc data version control, integration of buckets and dvc, hydra for use with config files and the training script

-Student s194291 has worked with integration of Wieghts and biases, the chosen unittests for our pipeline and CI in github actions for our repository
+Student s194291 has worked with integration of Weights and Biases, the chosen unittests for our pipeline and CI in github actions for our repository

 Student s194139 has worked with dataloading, building models in the model.py script and testing them, constructing docker files for containerization and cloud training of the models in gcp